manminderk42-hash/Induction-Programme-/README.md

 English is the subject which we are going to acknowledge from Parneet mam and she gave her introduction and asked for the activity which we also participated in the class.
 ## 2:30 to 3:30
 This was the time for our maths tutorial in which we practiced sums.
+# Day 9
+## 8:30 to 9:30
+This was the lecture of BEEE and in this lecture we studied kirchoff's law.